odoo/owl/doc/component.md

 # Component

+The component system is designed to be:

+1. **declarative:** the user interface should be described in term of the state of the application, not as a sequence of imperative steps.

+2. **composable:** each widget can seamlessly be created in a parent widget by a simple directive in its template.

+3. **asynchronous rendering:** the framework will transparently wait for each subwidgets to be ready before applying the rendering.
+It uses native promises under the hood.

+4. **uses QWeb as a template system:** the templates are described in XML and follow the QWeb specification.
+This is a requirement for Odoo.

 Components are the reusable, composable widgets.
 They are designed to be low level, to be declarative, and with asynchronous rendering.